QRD - Current Issue About QRD QRD Archives

 QRD – How often do you change strings?

-Ashkelon – Pretty often.
+Ashkelon – Pretty damn often.

 QRD – How often do you break strings?